-Non-CUD applicants are required to include letters of support from municipality to be served. - 3.
-Documentation of Any Commitment of Community Matching Funds - 4.
-Response to Service Quality Complaints prepared to explain why it believes those complaints and/or investigations are no longer issues and describe its level of confidence in the provider.

-The Applicant is advised that the Board may review complaints and service quality investigations involving the proposed service provider.
-The Applicant should be

-- 5. Operating Agreements and Other Partnership Agreements Applicant shall provide an overview of any operating or partnership agreement entered into by the Communications Union District.
+- 2. Letters of Support - Non-CUD applicants are required to include letters of support from municipality to be served. - 3.
+Documentation of Any Community Matching Funds - 4.
+Response to Service Quality Complaints - The Applicant is advised that the Board may review complaints and service quality investigations involving the proposed service provider.
+The Applicant should be prepared to explain why those issues are no longer and their level of confidence in the provider - 5.
+Operating Agreements and Other Partnership Agreements - Applicant shall provide an overview of any operating or partnership agreement entered into by the Communications Union District.
 If the Applicant has not entered into such agreement, the Applicant shall provide an overview of discussions and a timeline.
 If an applicant is not pursuing such agreements, the Applicant shall detail its plan for operating the network - 6.
-Maps, Spreadsheets and High-Level Network Design Applicant is required to provide a map and accompanying spreadsheet showing the project addresses, E-Site IDs, current level of service, and expected date that service will be available.
-The Applicant will be given directions on where to upload project information upon the extension of an invitation to submit a full application. - 7.
-Requests for Confidentiality
+Maps, Spreadsheets and High-Level Network Design Applicants are required to provide a map and accompanying spreadsheet showing the project addresses, E-Site IDs, current level of service, and expected date that service will be available.
+The Applicant will be given directions on where to upload project information upon the extension of an invitation to submit a full application.

+7. Requests for Confidentiality